obartunov/sqljsondoc/jsonpath.md

      alt="Slon with json-ish trunk"
      align="left" width=400
      style="float: left; margin-right: 10px;" />
-This document describes SQL/JSON implementation as committed to PostgreSQL 12, which consists of implementation of JSON PATH - the json query language, and several functions and operators, which used the language to work with jsonb data.
+This document describes SQL/JSON implementation as committed to PostgreSQL 12, which consists of implementation of JSON Path - the JSON query language, and several functions and operators, which used the language to work with jsonb data.
 Consider this document as a tutorial , the reference guide is available as a part of offical PostgreSQL documentation for release 12.

 <P>